gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

-| For examples of using nested for-loops specific to the microbit display see the `Setting Pixels page under Images <https://pc-microbit-micropython.readthedocs.io/en/latest/images/setting_pixels.html>`_#pixel-rows-and-columns-lists>`_.
+For examples of using nested for-loops specific to the microbit display, see the `Setting Pixels page <https://pc-microbit-micropython.readthedocs.io/en/latest/images/setting_pixels.html#pixel-rows-and-columns-lists>`_.

 ----